itmaybejj/editoria11y/index.md

 * If the page has a *new* issue, a panel automatically slides open with more details.
 * If the user minimizes the panel, it will not open automatically on future page visits until the content changes.

-Try clicking the toggle in the lower righthand corner of the page.
-Tooltips will appear near these items with explanations of the issue and suggestions for improving the content:
+Try examine the panel in the lower righthand corner of the page.
+Tooltips will have appeared near items with explanations of the issue and suggestions for improving the content:

 * Example linked filename: [https://www.youtube.com/watch?v=DLzxrzFCyOs](https://www.youtube.com/watch?v=DLzxrzFCyOs)
 * Example link only titled with generic text: “[click here](https://www.youtube.com/watch?v=DLzxrzFCyOs),” “learn more,” “download,” etc.